Painganga River: River course

-at village Deurwada near Wani Taluka of Yavatamal district and Kodsi village in Korpana taluka of Chandrapur district.
+at village Deurwada near Wani Taluka of Yavatamal district and Kodsi bujruk village in Korpana taluka of Chandrapur district.
 There is an old Lord Shiva temple at Jugad near Wani city of Yavatmal the river converges as an island.
 Every year at Guru Purnima in the November month, devotees from other places visit for worship.
 Penganga converges into Wardha River near a small village called Wadha in Chandrapur taluka of Chandrapur district.